Frequently Asked Questions

 How exactly does Microsoft Excel justify a $684 billion price tag?

 How can Excel really be worth that much?
 As a start, says Dr Young, let’s look at Microsoft’s market capitalization from 2001 to 2023.
 In 2001, Microsoft was worth $358 billion.
-Since then, Microsoft’s value has ballooned to a peak of $2.5 trillion in 2021.
-The most recent estimate of Microsoft’s valueis $1.9 trillion in February 2023.
-By this measure, Microsoft is the world’s second most valuable company.
+Since then, Microsoft’s value continues to break all time records and currently stands at $3.42 trillion as of July, 2024.
+By this measure, Microsoft is the world’s most valuable company.
 How significant is Excel in the Microsoft mix?

 The Office Products and Services Business Line (and Excel’s part in it)